New annual return questions for charities

-The full set of questions that will make up the Annual Return for 2023 can be found using this link, with there also being a new guide published to help you understand the questions, which can be found here.
+The full set of questions that make up the Annual Return for 2023 can be found using this link, with there also being a new guide published to help you understand the questions, which can be found here.

 The Commission consider the Annual Return improvements to be a key step to improve the data being reported by charities, enabling the Commission to better identify and record risks and problems in the sector.
 This in turn enables the public to make better informed and confident choices about charities and should grant everyone a clearer understanding of the sector.

 So, what’s next?

 - Sometime in Spring 2023, the Commission will be expanding enrolment onto the My Charity Commission Account.
 Trustees and those currently noted as the relevant contacts on the Commissions website, will, if they haven’t been already, be invited to create an account on this platform.

 - Following this, in early Summer 2023, this new system becomes live, with Trustees then expected to submit their Annual Return for 2023 (and beyond) via this new digital platform.

 Subscribe to our newsletters

 Our complimentary newsletters and event invitations are designed to provide you with regular updates, insight and guidance.